xy-kasumi/Spark-pulser/docs/user-README-CTRL-MINI-ED.md

 The host is responsible for monitoring DETECT, and set GATE to LOW after desired pulse duration time.
 Current detection threshold is auto-set to 25% of pulse current by ED board.

+When POLARITY or PULSE_CURRENT is updated, DETECT can become LOW even when actual discharge current is still flowing.

 ![photo](./CTRL-MINI-ED-GD-signal-timing.png)

 There is a constraint for combination of pulse time, pulse current, and duty factor.